RevenueMonster/revenuemonster.github.io/index.md

 * **The outcome of the App UI is in your hands.
 Make it look nice and clean.**

+* **You are welcome to use any boilerplate code but please don't simply copy every line.
+I want to understand your own coding style.**

 * **Submit your code via any public Git repository link to yang@revenuemonster.my with your name and contact information (So I know who you are.)**

 ### Bonus:
 * Make a filter.